oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

                             form_end: ~
 ```

-This will output the similar HTLM:
+This will output the similar HTML:
 ```html
 <div class="product-view">
     <div class="product-essential">